agrc/gis.utah.gov/_posts/25th-anniversary-state-geographic-information-database.md

 In many ways, the SGID is a forerunner for current data sharing initiatives promoted under the ‘open data’ banner.
 The guiding principles around ‘open data’ appear the same now, as then:

-- highly discoverable and accessible 'one-stop shopping; should be offered to prospective data users
+- highly discoverable and accessible 'one-stop shopping' should be offered to prospective data users
 - the cost/benefit ratio for data development projects improve when the the data is more broadly used
 - an inventory and widespread use of a central resource makes it easier to identify and prioritize information inadequacies
 - decision-making should be timely and made off the best available information